CouncilofLorien/counciloflorien.github.io/docs/cards/R/river.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on a site.
-If a company that has moved to this site this turn does not tap a ranger, it must do nothing during its site phase. <br>_"I don't know what river it was, a rushing red one, swollen with the ruins of the last few days, that came down from the hills and mountains...”_ ***---Hob***
+If a company that has moved to this site this turn does not tap a ranger, it must do nothing during its site phase. <br>_"I don't know what river it was, a rushing red one, swollen with the ruins of the last few days, that came down from the hills and mountains...”_ ***---&NoBreak;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>